diesh/Coaching-staging/_posts/2025-02-03-FirstMonthAtNewJob.md

 ## 👀 Seeing: What Stands Out?

 <div class="speechbubble">"What patterns am I noticing in how customers interact with our product?
-What patterns am I noticing in how customers interact with our product?
-What patterns am I noticing in how customers interact with our product?
-What patterns am I noticing in how customers interact with our product?"</div>
+Who else is noticing these patterns?
+Where are the patterns being recorded"</div>

 - Are there common pain points customers mention?
 - Does the product deliver what it promises?